werf/werf/docs/pages/guides/advanced_build/multi_images_application.md

 #### Appserver artifact

-Builds a Java code.
-Werf imports the resulting jarfile `AtSea-0.0.1-SNAPSHOT.jar` into the `/app` directory of the `app` image.
+Builds a Java code. werf imports the resulting jarfile `AtSea-0.0.1-SNAPSHOT.jar` into the `/app` directory of the `app` image.
 To increase the efficiency of the building `appserver` image, build instructions divided into two stages — _install_ and _setup_.
 Also, the `/usr/share/maven/ref/repository` directory mounts with the `build_dir` directives to allow some caching (read more about mount directives [here]({{ site.baseurl }}/documentation/configuration/stapel_image/mount_directive.html)).

 ```yaml
 artifact: appserver